-Income from Non-Domestic Rates (NDR) is 42% of full year budget.
+Income from Non-Domestic Rates (NDR) is 67% of full year budget.
 There continues to be challenges in collection as businesses continue to be impacted by fallout from COVID-19.
 This position may improve as we progress throughout the year.
 The Scottish Government will top up any shortfall at the end of the financial year, through a net payment received as an adjustment to the Council's General Revenue Grant.

-As at quarter 2 income from Council Tax is forecast to be £1m above budget for the full year based on the income levels achieved last year and the expectation of a number of new properties being added to the valuation roll.
-Income is currently sitting at 78% of budget.
+As at quarter 3 income from Council Tax is forecast to be £2.4m above budget for the full year based on the income levels achieved last year and the expectation of a number of new properties being added to the valuation roll.
+Income is currently sitting at 113% of budget, and takes account of a high number of residents will have paid all of their Council Tax by January.

 Income from Scottish Government is above budget, which is due to the profiling of Grant and NDR across the year.
 The Scottish Government front load General Revenue Grant payments, before adjusting for NDR income estimates.
-Further adjustments will be made following any redeterminations advised by the Scottish Government, and this is paid in March 2023.
+Further adjustments will be made following the redeterminations advised by the Scottish Government, and this is paid in March 2023.